Adopt or shop responsibly: Breeding, rescue, and my evolution

 Quick high level of my rescue involvement and beliefs

 My Australian cattle dog, Scout, is a rescue.
-She was found as a stray and is pretty much my whole world.
-(Just take a look at this website 😉)
+She was found as a stray and is my whole world.
+(I completely changed my career because of her.)

-Scout also struggles with health (epilepsy) and temperament (fear) issues that likely have some genetic components.
+Scout also struggles with health (epilepsy) and temperament (fear) issues that likely have genetic components.

 The inspiration to adopt Scout came from my parents’ rescued husky.
-She had a rough start to life in large part due to an unethical breeder.
-It was heartbreaking.
+She had a heartbreaking start to life in large part due to an unethical breeder.

-Before we moved into our van, I regularly walked local shelter dogs.
+Before we moved into our van, I regularly volunteered at our local shelter.

-We fostered five dogs in 2022—an injured adult and four puppies, one of whom came back to us months after her initial adoption with a broken leg—even though it required some extra logistical effort given Scout’s fear.
+We fostered five dogs in 2022—an injured adult and four puppies, one of whom came back to us months after her initial adoption with a broken leg—even though it required extra logistical effort given Scout’s fear reactivity.

-In all likelihood, we’ll adopt another shelter or rescue dog someday.
-Fostering to adopt seems like a great option!
+We’ll probably adopt another shelter or rescue dog someday.
+Fostering to adopt is a great option!

-I’m also really excited about the idea of getting a well-bred puppy from an ethical breeder in the future.
+I’m also excited about the idea of a well-bred puppy from an ethical breeder in the future.

 I adore my rescue dogs

-In 2017, my family adopted a special-needs Siberian husky named “Snort” (don’t even get me started, she came with that title) from our local shelter.
+In 2017, my family adopted a special-needs Siberian husky called “Snort” (don’t even get me started, she came with that name) from our local shelter.
 She’s an incredible creature who was dealt an unfair hand.
-I couldn’t be more thrilled we were able to give her a second chance.
+I’m thrilled we were able to give her a second chance.

 Two years later, I fell in love with an Australian cattle dog at the same humane society.
 Scout was similar to Snort in many ways—both uncharacteristically fearful dogs of notoriously high energy, bold breeds—and I’ve never regretted bringing her home.